R. B. Gautier Jr.

 Redmond Bunn 'R.B.'
+Gautier Jr. (born April 3, 1909) was an American lawyer and politician who served as a Florida state representative and senator.

-Gautier Jr. was an American lawyer and politician.
-He was born in Miami, Florida to City of Miami judge and later mayor, R.B.
+Gautier Jr was born to City of Miami judge and later mayor, R.B.
 Gautier and Ida F Miller Gautier.
+The Gautiers were South Florida pioneers, moving to Miami shortly after its incorporation.

+Gautier attended Miami High School, Riverside Military Academy and Washington and Lee University.